 The fund also employs some negative screens.
 It won’t invest in tobacco companies, pure coal producers, makers of controversial weapons (such as cluster munitions, anti-personnel mines and chemical and biological weapons) or persistent violators of the UN Global Compact Principles (a UN pact on human rights, labour, the environment and anti-corruption).

-The fund’s tracked its index well since launch in April 2019, although this is only a short period of time.
+The fund’s tracked its index well since launch in April 2019, although this is only over a relatively short period of time.
 Given Legal & General’s size, experience and expertise running index tracker funds, we expect the fund to continue to track the index well in future, though there are no guarantees.

 The managers have the flexibility to invest in derivatives which, if used, adds risk.